BushraAnamUC/SalesDataAnalysis/README.md

-# SalesDataAnalysis
+# DataAnalysis
 This project analyzes and visualizes sales data to gain insights into sales performance, customer behavior, and market trends.

-# Sales Data Analysis and Visualization
+# Data Analysis and Visualization

 ## Project Overview
 This project analyzes and visualizes sales data to gain insights into sales performance,